NCA HOUSTON CELIAC SUPPORT GROUP

 You may or may not be surprised to learn that Celiac Disease is more common than most people or doctors think.
 In at-risk groups, the prevalence of CD is 1:22 in first-degree relatives; 1:39 in second-degree relatives; and 1:56 in symptomatic patients.
 The overall prevalence of CD in not-at-risk groups is 1:133 is now about 1%.
 You are not alone!

 We are a resource to assist you in learning lifelong coping strategies and in sharing and helping other members.
 We are all in this together!
-Having lived with Celiac Disease for over 22 years and attended national conferences of CSA/USA and other celiac lectures, I want to help newly-diagnosed patients cope more easily with their dietary limitations and become "normal" again.
+Having lived with Celiac Disease for over 30 years and attended national conferences of CSA/USA, NCA, and other celiac lectures, I want to help newly-diagnosed patients cope more easily with their dietary limitations and become "normal" again.

-CSA/USA sponsors an annual educational celiac conference each October.
-Visit their web site atwww.csaceliacs.org and get the details.
 All of the annual conferences are wonderful for newly-diagnosed as well as "old-timer" celiacs.
 There are lectures on many subjects about CD and DH as well as the gluten-free diet.
 It is fun to compare hints with other celiacs with your same common bond.
 And to sit down for meals that are all gluten free and not to have to worry about diet concerns is also tremendous!
 I hope to see you there!
-All current members will receive registration material directly from CSA about this conference.
+All current members of NCA will receive registration material directly about the conferences, or our chapter will also keep you informed.

-In January 2006, a new law (Food Allergen Labeling and Consumer Protection Act of 2004) will come into effect that will mandate food products list the top 8 allergens in common terms on all food labels.
+In January 2006, a new law (Food Allergen Labeling and Consumer Protection Act of 2004) come into effect that mandates food products list the top 8 allergens in common terms on all food labels.
 The allergens are milk, eggs, peanuts, tree nuts, fish, shellfish, wheat and soy.
-By having food products list possible wheat (our biggest toxic offender) on labels, we people with wheat/gluten sensitivities will have an easier figuring out the gluten-free diet and an easier time grocery shopping to be able to have more confidence when you read labels.
+By having food products list possible wheat (our biggest toxic offender) on labels, we people with wheat/gluten sensitivities will have an easier time figuring out the gluten-free diet and an easier time grocery shopping to be able to have more confidence when you read labels.
+Yes, at first grocery shopping will be tiresome as you read all labels every time.
+This too shall pass.

 The goals of our support group are to inform newly-diagnosed celiacs and DH'ers about the gluten-free diet, educate the medical and dietetic community about our needs, and research and pool information to help members cope with the gluten-free diet at home, at friends' or in restaurants.
 We want to help you learn more easily how to read labels, shop, cook, go out to eat and travel as safely as possible.
 Since gluten is hidden in so many food products, our best defense is education about the food products themselves and to thereby expand our food choices and enable us to plan with more variety in our balanced, healthful diet.

 The Houston chapter encourages participation in HOUSTON R.O.C.K.
-(Raising Our Celiac Kids).
+(Raising Our Celiac Kids) now also a part of NCA.
 This is a free opportunity to join with other families with celiac children to discuss special issues and cooperate on gluten-free parties.
 Families need both R.O.C.K. and the information our chapter and newsletter provide.
+Do join with us.

 Return to Home Page